Azure/azure-functions-templates/Documentation/tableOut.md

 - `name` : The variable name used in function code for the table binding.
 - `tableName` : The name of the table.
-- `partitionKey` and `rowKey` : Used together to read to write a single entity in a Node function.
+- `partitionKey` and `rowKey` : Used together to read to write a single entity in a JavaScript function.
 - `connection` : The name of an app setting that contains a storage connection string.
 If you leave `connection` empty, the binding will work with the default storage connection string for the function app, which is specified by the AzureWebJobsStorage app setting.
 - `type` : Must be set to *table*.
 - `direction` : Set to *out*.

 #### Storage tables input and output supported types

-The `table` binding can serialize or deserialize objects in Node.js or C# functions.
+The `table` binding can serialize or deserialize objects in JavaScript or C# functions.
 The objects will have RowKey and PartitionKey properties.

 In C# functions, you can also bind to the following types: